 Starting out with a wet basket can encourage channeling around the edges of the puck, so it’s good practice to ensure that the basket is dry before grinding the coffee into the basket.

-Upgrade your grinder
+Upgrade your grinding machine

 Perfect Coffee Grinders